50 Mesmerizing Attractions in the Southwest

 33. Wupataki National Monument

-Wupataki is a 100 room, very well preserved pueblo ruin found just outside of Flagstaff, Arizona.
+Wupatki is a 100 room, very well preserved pueblo ruin found just outside of Flagstaff, Arizona.
 Wupatki means “tall house” in the Hopi language and it was the largest building for 50 miles.
 The gorgeous red sandstone color of the pueblo stands out brilliantly amongst the blue skies of the Arizona desert.
-The ancient Singua were estimated to have lived here between 1010 and 1100 AD after the eruption of nearby Sunset Crater.
-There is something enchanting about visiting these ruins being in complete isolation of the surrounding desert, while imagining what life was like here so long ago.
+The ancient Sinagua lived here approx. between 1010 and 1100 AD following the eruption of nearby Sunset Crater.
+There is something enchanting about visiting these ruins.
+What a strange experience being in complete isolation in the desert, while imagining what life was like here so long ago.

-A self guided tour leads you past the dwelling and several other unusual sites including a mysterious blowhole which functions as a natural vacuum – blowing air out when outside air is warmer, and sucking in air when it is cooler outside.
-It is thought that the blowhole may have been used as a natural heater/air conditioner or as a weather predictor.
-The blowhole was also though to have spiritual purpose for the Hopi who tied the feature to the wind god, Yaponcha.
+A self-guided tour leads you past the main dwelling and several other unusual sites including a mysterious blowhole which functions as a natural vacuum – blowing air out when outside air is warmer, and sucking in air when it is cooler outside.
+Historians believe the blowhole may have been used as a natural heater/air conditioner or as a weather predictor.
+The blowhole was also thought to have spiritual purposes for the Hopi who tied the feature to the wind god, Yaponcha.

 Location: About 20 minutes outside of Flagstaff, Arizona